darkness-te/ClamShatter.github.io/_posts/tryhackme/2021-03-13-tryhackme-wifi.md

 ![](https://clamshatter.github.io/assets/wifi2.png)

-Then we are introduced to a tool to hack Wifi, known as aircrack.
+Then we are introduced to a tool to hack Wifi, known as __aircrack__.
 We are given a quick rundown of how it works and asked questions about its functions.

 ![](https://clamshatter.github.io/assets/wifi3.png)

-Once that is finished, we are asked to crack a .cap file for a password to finish up the room.
+Once that is finished, we are asked to crack a __.cap__ file for a password to finish up the room.

 ![](https://clamshatter.github.io/assets/wifi4.gif)